nf-core/pixelator/docs/usage.md

 analysis.

 > [!NOTE]
-> When combining multiple runs, sample metadata such as alias, condition, design and panel needs to be repeated on all rows.
+> When combining multiple runs, sample metadata such as pool, hash_index, sample_alias, condition, design and panel needs to be repeated on all rows.

 Below is an example for the same sample sequenced across 3 lanes: